Multirious/zsh-helix-mode/README.md

 Any existing keybindings that *should* reflect the official default Helix keybinds but doesn't are considered bugs.

 **Features**
-- Accurate Helix replication.
+- Accurate Helix replication!
 No more switching muscle memory.
 - Helix's selection manipulation and movemnt.
 - Match, Goto, Insert, Append, Change, Delete, Replace.
+- Multi-cursor!
-- Registers.
+- Registers!
-- Yank-Paste.
-For both registers and clipboard.
+- Yank-Paste for both registers and clipboard!
-- Undo-Redo.
+- Undo-Redo!
 And with selection history like Helix's.
 - Multiline mode.
-Edit long commands right in the prompt.
-(Basically Helix)
+It's Helix editor right in your prompt!
 - Cursor styling.
 Display different modes with different cursor looks.

 ---